 Data Retention

-The Communications (Retention of Data) Act has been challenged in the Irish High Court.
+The previous law relating to the retention of data in Ireland, the Communications (Retention of Data) Act was subject to a legal challenge in the Irish High Court.
 This led to a referral to the CJEU, which found that the Data Retention Directive (Directive 2006/24/EC) wasn’t valid (see the case Digital Rights Ireland v Minister for Communications and Others, joined cases C-293/12 and C-514/2).
-As the original Irish High Court case hasn’t, to date, been concluded, the Communications (Retention of Data) Act continues to apply in Ireland.
-Another challenge to the Act recently started in the Irish High Court (Dwyer v Commissioner of An Garda Síochána & Others 2015/351 P).
+A later challenge to the Act was brought in the case of Dwyer v Commissioner of An Garda Síochána & Others 2015/351 P.

 Data disclosure